JumpCrypto/podite/README.md

 ### Serializing and Deserializing "Plain Old Data"

-Podite makes interacting with on-chain programs easy - if a Podite dataclass looks exactly like it’s on-chain rust equivalent, then you know it serializes the same way too.
+Podite makes interacting with on-chain programs easy - if a Podite dataclass looks exactly like its on-chain rust equivalent, then you know it serializes the same way too.
 No more arcane serialization libraries, no more surprises - get exactly what you expect.

 Podite was developed alongside [Solmate](https://github.com/nimily/solmate), a client code generator